Top 10 NBA Champions In History

 They won the NBA championships first in 1999, then in 2003, 2005, 2007, and 2014.
 Similarly, from 1999-2000 to 2016-17, the franchise set a record of 18 consecutive 50-win seasons.

-Likewise, in the 2018-19 season, the Spurs made an NBA record for most consecutive playoff appearances.
-The franchise’s notable players feature George Gervin, Tim Duncan, Bruce Bowen, Robert Horry, Tony Parker, Manu Ginóbili, among others.
+Likewise, in the 2018-19 season, the Spurs made an NBA record for the most consecutive playoff appearances.
+The franchise’s notable players include George Gervin, Tim Duncan, Bruce Bowen, Robert Horry, Tony Parker, Manu Ginóbili, and many others.

 4. Chicago Bulls

 The Chicago Bulls was founded in 1966 and competed in NBA as the league’s Eastern Conference Central Division member.
-The Chicago Bulls has a total of 6 NBA championship in their franchise name.
-They are on our number 4 of the top NBA champions.
+The Chicago Bulls has a total of 6 NBA championships, 6 conference, and 9 division titles under their franchise name.
+They sit at number 4 on the list of the top NBA champions.

-The team made its first NBA debut in 1966-67 NBA season based in Chicago.
+The Chicago-based team made its first NBA debut in the 1966-67 NBA season.
 The franchise was the third NBA franchise in the city.
-After their first game in the NBA, they posted a 33-48 record making them the best expansion team in NBA history.
+After their first game in the NBA, they posted a 33-48 record, the best by an expansion team in NBA history.

 In the 1990s, the Bulls had their successful golden era.
 Likewise, the franchise played a significant part in popularizing the NBA worldwide.

-Chicago Bulls players warm up 2012 (Source: Wikimedia.org)
+Chicago Bulls Players During Warm Up In 2012 (Source: Wikimedia.org)

 The Bulls are the only team in NBA who never lost an NBA Finals series in their history and won multiple championships.